 The 10 Best Outdoor Lanterns

 Light up, everybody!
-While this may infer the ceremonial waving of lighters — or, now glowing cellphones — at a concert, in this case it's a suggestion to illuminate your home and grounds.
-As 2020 draws to an end, many of us are staying close to home.
-Outdoor lanterns work to give a home that warm, inviting feeling that comes with well chosen exterior lighting.
-As the season usually signals the use of decorative holiday lights, opt for chic quality outdoor lanterns that last all year long.
-Who says that a comforting yet excited feeling of arriving to a house nicely lit from the outside should be relegated to December only?
+While this may infer the ceremonial waving of lighters — or, now glowing cellphones — at a concert, in this case, it's a suggestion to illuminate your home and grounds.
+Additionally, as 2020 changed the way we live, many are staying close to home.
+Outdoor lanterns work to give a home that warm, inviting feeling that comes with well-chosen exterior lighting.
+Moreover, as the holiday season usually signals the use of decorative lights, instead opt for chic quality outdoor lanterns that last all year long.
+Who says that a comforting yet exciting feeling of arriving at a house nicely lit from the outside should be relegated to December only, for example?

-While lighting the front of a home may elegantly welcome you and guests, an outside visit can be further illuminated with the addition of well-placed outdoor lanterns set 360 degrees around one’s home.
-A backyard designed for entertaining and relaxing is the perfect place to light your property.
-For those with pools, the use of lights is also a safety measure to keep someone from falling in, whether the lights are built into the pool or placed along the perimeter.
+Furthermore, while lighting the front of a home may elegantly welcome you and guests, an outside visit can be further illuminated with the addition of well-placed outdoor lanterns set 360 degrees around one’s home.
+To demonstrate, a backyard designed for entertaining and relaxing is the perfect place to light your property.
+Whereas for those with pools, the use of lights is also a safety measure to keep someone from falling in, whether the lights are built into the pool or placed along the perimeter.
 Bill & Coo Suites in Mykonos, Greece, pictured above, has a magical infinity pool where lanterns line the edge and complement the mini “cosmos” lights lit within the pool.

-Outdoor lanterns can also make excellent tabletop lighting.
-Nest Casa suggests the small metallic Muse lantern.
-Made by Contardi, the dynamic lighting design manufacturer from Italy's Brianza region (northwest of Lombardy, between Milan and Lake Como), the lantern's geometric nickel frame with a gray silk handle lights your table like a precious jewel.
+At the same time, outdoor lanterns needn’t only be on the ground.
+Many also make excellent tabletop lighting.
+For this reason, Nest Casa suggests the small metallic Muse lantern.
+Made by Contardi, the dynamic lighting design manufacturer from Italy's Brianza region (northwest of Lombardy, between Milan and Lake Como), the lantern's geometric nickel frame with a gray silk handle lights your table expressly like a precious jewel.

-If you love dining or sharing a beverage at a table outdoors, a traditional hurricane lamp is the way to go.
-Tapping a more conventional style is Ralph Lauren Home's tabletop lantern, a traditional candelabra base in silver, with a voluminous glass jar guarding a lean taper candle against air that could extinguish its flame.
-Even better, this lantern easily and elegantly transitions from poolside to dining room.
+Indeed if you love dining or sharing a beverage at a table outdoors, a traditional hurricane lamp is the way to go.
+As an illustration, tapping a more conventional style is Ralph Lauren Home's tabletop lantern.
+This traditional candelabra base in silver paired with a voluminous glass jar guards a lean taper candle against the flame-extinguishing air.
+Even better to point out, this lantern easily and elegantly transitions from the poolside to the dining room.

-Poolside is the perfect setting for outdoor lantern décor.
+Certainly, poolside is the perfect setting for outdoor lantern décor.
 Another choice from Contardi is the Cube outdoor lantern by designer Massimiliano Raggi.
-The lantern follows the firm's philosophy of "bringing interior design to the outside for functional and classy outdoor," according to the company.
-This style comes with two power-option versions, the battery-operated model containing an extra removable pack for charging.
-This style is offered in dark bronze and gold or all-white.
+To demonstrate, the lantern follows the firm's philosophy of "bringing interior design to the outside for functional and classy outdoor," according to the company.
+Moreso, this style comes with two power-option versions, the battery-operated model containing an extra removable pack for charging.
+Lastly, this style is offered in dark bronze and gold or all-white.

-For the midcentury modern–obsessed, this RHModern style, also designed by Jonathan Browning, recalls the angular lines prevalent in the 1940s and '50s and brings them into a present-day aesthetic.
-The lamp's tapered rectangular brass frame contrasts with a cylindrical glass chimney interior, which casts a striking glow from the candle inside.
+For the midcentury modern–obsessed, this RHModern style designed by Jonathan Browning is notably a winner.
+The lantern recalls angular lines prevalent in the 1940s and '50s and brings them into a present-day aesthetic.
+Additionally, the lamp's tapered rectangular brass frame contrasts with a cylindrical glass chimney interior, which casts a striking glow from the candle inside.

-The Clara Vintage lantern by Le Luci Artigiane, available on Artemest.com, recalls the charm of the turn of the 20th century in its Machine Age glory.
-Its unique and elegant shape and hexagonal base, crafted from burnished brass and glass, pairs nicely with rustic or classic settings.
-The lantern can be wall-supported to light a garden walkway beautifully.
+The Clara Vintage lantern by Le Luci Artigiane surprisingly recalls the charm of the turn of the 20th century in its Machine Age glory.
+For example, its unique and elegant shape and hexagonal base, crafted from burnished brass and glass, pair nicely with rustic or classic settings.
+Additionally, the lantern, available on Artemest.com, can be wall-supported to light a garden walkway beautifully.

-An outdoor rattan lantern brings to mind romantic tropical locales like Vietnam or the Bahamas.
-The classic basket weave lends itself well to this Summerland lantern with a glass hurricane inside.
-Its light and airy open-weave design was constructed from climate-adaptable resin that mimics rattan's appearance.
-Available at SerenaandLily.com, the lantern comes in natural dune and a weathered gray for a coastal air–treated look.
+An outdoor rattan lantern ultimately brings to mind romantic tropical locales like Vietnam or the Bahamas.
+In particular, the classic basketweave lends itself well to this Summerland lantern with a glass hurricane inside.
+Its light, airy, open-weave design was constructed from climate-adaptable resin that mimics rattan's appearance.
+Available at SerenaandLily.com, the lantern comes in natural dune and a weathered gray for a consequently coastal natural element-exposed look.